jhaakma/EasyMCM/docs/components/templates/classes/Template.rst

 Template
 ==========

-``Template`` is the top level component in mcmData.
+A Template is the top level component in mcmData.
 It determines the overall layout of the menu

 Fields: